enlivengo/admincore/README.md

 ### Authentication

-Qor provides pretty flexable authorization solution, with it, you could integrate admin with your current authorization method.
+Qor provides pretty flexable authorization solution, with it, you could integrate with your current authorization method.

-What you need to do is implement below `Auth` interface, and set it to the admin
+What you need to do is implement an `Auth` interface like below, and set it to the admin

 ```go
 type Auth interface {